Yellow-crowned night heron: Feeding

 The yellow-crowned night heron eats mainly crustaceans (crabs and crayfish) as well as insects, some fish (eels and pipefish) or worms (leeches and other aquatic worms).
 Crabs preyed upon include fiddler crabs, marsh crabs, blue crabs (Callinectes sapidus, Callinectes similis and Cardisoma guanhumi) and green crabs.
 It can also feed on amphibians, molluscs (mussels and snails), lizards, snakes, small rodents and small birds.
 The geographic location of the heron is closely related to the prey it may find, and the size and shape of its bill allows it to hunt for prey of specific size.

 The yellow-crowned night heron may forage any time of the day and night, although it prefers the night to feed the young.
 It becomes very aggressive if another individual approaches when foraging, but will tolerate a safe distance of about ten meters.
 It selects prey visually, either stalking it or standing and waiting for it to come within reach.
 When hunting crayfish, the heron stands at the entrance of the burrow, always facing the sun so its shadow is not cast over the entrance of the burrow, which would alert the crawfish.
 It can also choose an alternate pattern of walking slowly towards prey with its body bent and its head retracted, then standing and waiting before walking slowly again, sneaking up effectively on unsuspecting crabs.
-Sometimes it can be seen running in shallow water after a prey, but it will not follow one in deep water.
+Sometimes it can be seen running in shallow water after prey, but it will not follow one in deep water.

 Once close enough, it lunges with its bill.
 Small prey are swallowed whole while larger prey (for example, a large crab), it will try to dismember in order to eat the body first and the legs last, or to jab it straight through the body.
 It will also carry crabs, molluscs or fish away from the water to prevent them from escaping.

 Any indigestible material, such as crab shells, is ejected in a pellet, and it is quite common to find shells and pellets scattered around foraging and nesting areas.